-Mawson's exploration focus in Scandinavia is on the Rompas gold-uranium project in Finland and the Hotagen uranium project in Sweden.
+Mawson's exploration focus in Scandinavia is on the Rompas gold-uranium project in Finland.
+A number of uranium properties in Sweden and Finland, at various stages in exploration from grass roots to having NI 43-101 compliant resources, complete the Scandinavian portfolio.